 It can also signal a change that is affecting others as well.
 For example, you might see that your acceptance rate, while lower than it has been in the past, is in line with others’ rates, suggesting that there are factors outside of your operation that are contributing to the change, e.g., a strong economy, an increase in demand for a particular skill set, and so forth.
 Note that knowing this does not give you license to ignore the change—you will want to consider what you may be able to do to counter the competition—but it does give you a starting point from which operate.

 There are a host of metrics that can help you strengthen efforts, build on success, and demonstrate the value of your recruiting program.
 For a detailed list of formulas, including more-sophisticated takes on the interview, offer, acceptance metrics, e.g., application interview rate and applicant to hire rate, see the Professional Standards for University Relations and Recruiting, Chapter III.

-Current recruiting benchmarks are available through the 2019 Recruiting Benchmarks Survey Report; if you or someone at your organization took part, you will find a copy of the report in MyNACE.
-Highlights are also available.
+Current recruiting benchmarks are available through the 2022 Recruiting Benchmarks Report; if you or someone at your organization took part, you will find a copy of the report in MyNACE.
+An executive summary is also available.